Best Cabin Camping near Troy, MT

 Bonners Ferry, Idaho

-North Haven campground is located in Bonners Ferry, Idaho and features 21 RV sites, 5 log cabins, Conestoga glamping wagons coming Summer of 2023 and The Outpost camp store.
-Our office, coin operated laundry and bathhouse are located in the same building as the camp store.
-North Haven is located in the Northland Woods subdivision, which is mostly undeveloped and you truly feel like you are in the woods.
-We look forward to welcoming you to our charming town of Bonners Ferry
+North Haven campground is located in Bonners Ferry, Idaho and features 21 RV sites, 5 log cabins, 2 covered Conestoga glamping wagons, glamping tipis (coming summer 2024) and The Outpost camp store.
+Our office, laundry room and bathhouse facilities are located in the same building as the camp store.
+North Haven is located in a safe wooded area and is also conveniently located a few miles north of downtown Bonners Ferry, the Kootenai River and a wide variety of outdoor activities within the area.

 THE AREA

 North Haven is located just a few minutes north of the town of Bonners Ferry, close to the intersection of HWY 95 and HWY 2.
-We are right next door to the Log Inn.
-The campground is surrounded by trees and there is a 3/4 mile nature walking trail that goes around both North Haven and the Log Inn.
+The campground is surrounded by trees and there is a 3/4 mile nature walking trail loop that goes around both North Haven and the Log Inn across the street.

-We are located just a couple miles from the Kootenai River and kayaks and paddle boards can be rented at Far North in town.
-Other outdoor activities include ATV riding, fishing, hunting, horseback riding and hiking.
+We are located just a couple miles from the Kootenai River and kayaks and paddle boards can be rented at Far North Outfitters in town.
+Other outdoor activities include ATV riding, fishing, hunting, horseback riding, hiking, mountain biking and motorcycle riding.
 There are some great water fall trails in the area which include Myrtle Falls, Snow Creek Falls, Copper Creek Falls and Kootenai Falls.

 POINTS OF INTEREST